 Method 1: Check SSL/TLS Certificate Configuration

-Method 2: Check date and time
+Method 2: Check the date and time

-Sometimes Chrome browser shows NET::ERR_CERT_COMMON_NAME_INVALID error because of the wrong date and time on your device.
+Sometimes Chrome browser shows a NET::ERR_CERT_COMMON_NAME_INVALID error because of the wrong date and time on your device.
 So you should recheck the date/time settings and adjust them if required.

 Method 3: Check browser extensions